Your Health Care Coverage

 - treatments that the plan considers experimental or investigational

-- medications that aren’t on the plan’s formulary that your doctor says are medically necessary.
+- medications that aren’t on the carrier’s formulary that your doctor says are medically necessary.

 Texas law requires HMOs to make covered health care services available within a certain distance of your home or office.
-Under certain circumstances, HMOs must allow members with ongoing, disabling, or life-threatening illnesses to use specialists as their PCPs.
+Under certain circumstances, HMOs must allow members with ongoing, disabling, or life-threatening illnesses to use specialists as their primary care physicians.
+HMOs, PPOs, and EPOs also must:

 - pay for emergency care to stabilize medical conditions that are serious enough for immediate medical care, including the care of a fetus if you’re pregnant.
 If a facility outside the HMO’s network provides the emergency treatment, the member may be transferred to a network hospital and doctor after the patient’s condition is stabilized